Fleckism/SecurityPlus/SecurityPlus/09 D Load Balancers.md

----
-tags: [section]
----
-# EXAM OBJECTIVES COVERED
+EXAM OBJECTIVES COVERED

-1.4 Given a scenario, analyze #Ops ( #Ops) potential #Indicators indicators associated with network attacks
+1.4 Given a scenario, analyze #Attack, #threat, #vulnerability  potential indicators associated with network attacks

-3.3 Given a scenario, #Implementation  secure network designs #A_D #A_D
+3.3 Given a scenario, #Implementation  secure network designs

 A denial of service ([[DoS]]) attack can be extremely destructive and very difficult to mitigate.
 As a network security professional, it is vital for you to be able to compare and contrast DoS and distributed DoS ([[DDoS]]) methods and to be able to recommend and configure load balancing technologies that can make networks more resilient to these attacks.
 # DISTRIBUTED DENIAL OF SERVICE ATTACKS